jsunn-y/ALDE/README.md

 | verbose | 2 | how much to report to the terminal  |

 ## Analysis
 The raw outputs from the ALDE simulations can be summarized into a dataframe using `analysis/tabulate_results.ipynb`.
-Afterware, visualization of the results can be performed with `analysis/visualization.ipynb`.
+Afterward, example visualizations of the results can be performed with `analysis/visualization.ipynb`.